 Full time students can graduate with an Associate’s Degree within two years.
 Students can pursue degrees while enrolled only part time; the number of semesters required for part time students to graduate varies.

 Anyone can take a non-credit class (also referred to as workforce and community education classes).
-It is also possible to take a single for-credit class without being enrolled in a degree program; however no college credit will be earned.
+It is also possible to take a single for-credit class without being enrolled in a degree program.

 Students can arrange internships with businesses or organizations outside the college with the help of their advisor and advising services.